venkateshk/facetjs/docs/introduction.md

 ### Example 0

-Here is an example of a simple facet query that illustrates the different ways by which expressions can be created:
+Here is an example of a simple facet.js query that illustrates the different ways by which expressions can be created:

 ```javascript
 var ex0 = facet() // Create an empty singleton dataset literal [{}]